How can a counselor support you?

 People reach out for mental health support for a variety of reasons.
 Many individuals work with a counselor for general life advice, while others may attend therapy for a specific concern.
 Whether you live in a large city or a smaller county, BetterHelp can match you with a licensed professional tailored to your preferences noted when you sign up.

-The mental health therapists in South Carolina support clients with varying issues through therapy, such as:
+The mental health therapists in South Carolina support clients with varying issues through therapy, working with:

 - Challenging situations or life stressors